Our Mission

 At Dragonfly Wellness & Education Center we have therapists and educators with a variety of personalities and counseling styles.
 We serve Stevens county in our Chewelah office and can provide telehealth services for those at a distance.

-Sinay Butler
+Dr. Sinay Butler

 Thad Stenlund